howie6879/owllook/README.md

 ### License

-`novels-search` is offered under the Apache 2 license.
+`owllook` is offered under the Apache 2 license.